Which should I use on my exterior: Paint or Stain?

 Important: the more porous the type of wood or surface you’re staining, the more stain you will need to coat the surface thoroughly.

 How worn or old is the wood on your home or deck?

 Important: You should never paint over wood rot.
-Any rotted wood needs to be replaced prior to coating it.
-If you are replacing wood, take the time to coat all 6 sides of the woods (including cut ends) to best protect it.
+Any rotted wood needs to be replaced before coating it.
+If you are replacing wood, take the time to coat all 6 sides of the wood (including cut ends) to protect it best.

 I’m ordering new doors – should I order a pre-primed or factory-finished door?

-Yes, factory-finished doors are quite durable and will have a long life, so go ahead and order the door with a factory primer or primer plus finish coat.
-If the finish paint doesn’t come in a color you like, order a pre-primed door and we can finish it with a color you prefer.
+Factory-finished doors are quite durable and will have a long life, so go ahead and order the door with a factory primer or primer plus a finish coat.
+If the finish paint doesn’t come in a color you like, order a pre-primed door, and we can finish it with the color you prefer.

-If you want an expert opinion, CertaPro Painters offers quotes and will specify the correct stain or paint formula for your unique project and vision
+If you want an expert opinion, one of our expert estimators can visit your home and specify the correct stain or paint formula for your unique project and vision.

 If you’re doing the project yourself and want a professional opinion (for free), email [email protected] with some photos, and we’ll give you our 2 cents.